ahinc218/ahinc218/README.md

-### Hi there 👋
+# Hi there 👋

-## Introduction
+### Introduction
-Hi, I'm interested in Game programming so I've been studying game programming recently.

-## Career
-Juinor in University
+Hi I'm ahin, I have a strong passion for game programming.

+### About me
+Third-year computer engineering student

+### Skills
+- Skilled in C#, Unity
+- Experienced in C++, Java

+### Interests
+- Analyzing and playing video games
+- Writing novels
+- Creating pixel art

 <!--
 **ahinc218/ahinc218** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.